Robert Kraft: Personal life

 In June 1963, Kraft married Myra Nathalie Hiatt, a 1964 graduate of Brandeis University and the daughter of the late Worcester, Massachusetts, businessman and philanthropist Jacob Hiatt.
-She died due to ovarian cancer, aged 68, on July 20, 2011.
+She died on July 20, 2011, of ovarian cancer, at the age of 68.
 The Krafts were members of Temple Emanuel in Newton, Massachusetts.
 A patch bearing Kraft's initials (MHK) appeared on the Patriots' uniform jersey throughout the 2011 season.
-The couple had four sons: Jonathan A. Kraft, Daniel A. Kraft, Joshua M. Kraft, and David H. Kraft.
+The couple had four sons: Jonathan Kraft, Daniel Kraft, Joshua Kraft, and David Kraft.

-In June 2012, Kraft began dating actress Ricki Noel Lander.
-Kraft and Lander broke up later in 2018.
+In June 2012, Kraft began dating actress Ricki Noel Lander, who was 38 years his junior.
+In July 2012, Kraft assisted Lander in creating an audition video for a role in The Internship.
+The lines in the script were sexual in nature, and Kraft released a statement in which he stated that he regretted that the audition tape was made public.
+Lander and Kraft broke up in 2018.

-Kraft was among 25 people facing first-degree misdemeanor charges for soliciting prostitution at a day spa in 2019.
-Kraft's attorney electronically entered a not-guilty plea, and later submitted a court filing where Kraft waived arraignment, plead not guilty to all charges and requested a jury trial.
-A memo filed by Kraft's attorneys revealed that hidden cameras had been installed when investigators entered the facility under the guise of a bomb threat.
+In 2019, Kraft was among 25 people facing first-degree misdemeanor charges for soliciting prostitution at a day spa.
+His attorney electronically entered a not-guilty plea, and later submitted a court filing where Kraft waived arraignment, pled not guilty to all charges and requested a jury trial.
+A memo filed by Kraft's attorneys revealed that hidden cameras had been installed when investigators entered the facility under the guise of suspected human trafficking.
 A Palm Beach County judge ruled that prosecutors could not use the videos in their case, citing privacy concerns.
 A Florida appeals court also ruled that Kraft's constitutional rights were violated, and all the charges were dropped.
 US District Judge Rodolfo Ruiz ordered the videos to be destroyed.

-On March 5, 2022, an announcement was made by Tommy Hilfiger at the inaugural amfAR Gala Palm Beach event that Kraft and his partner, Dana Blumberg, had become engaged.
-On October 14, 2022, the couple married in New York City.
+In early 2022, Kraft announced his engagement to Dana Blumberg (a New York City-based ophthalmologist was announced by Tommy Hilfiger at the inaugural amfAR Gala Palm Beach event.
+Kraft and Blumberg reportedly had begun dating in 2017.
+They married in New York City in October 2022.

-On October 30, 2022, the Foundation to Combat Antisemitism, which was founded by Kraft, sponsored an ad encouraging people to denounce hate against Jewish people.
-The ad aired during NFL games and was titled ”Stand Up to Jewish Hate”.
-This action came in response to antisemitic comments made by Kanye West and later Kyrie Irving.